 |Tapered bolster guarantees comfort in use|

-This is a Japanese knife that we simply couldn’t overlook as it not only boasts an impeccable design that makes it the dream choice of any chef, but because the quality materials used in its manufacturing guarantee it will easily cut through anything.
+This is an Asian style knife that we simply could not overlook as it not only boasts an impeccable design that makes it the dream choice of any chef, but because the quality materials used in its manufacturing guarantee it will easily cut through anything.
 The knife’s core is made of 67 layers of high carbon stainless steel, thus ensuring that the cutlery won’t corrode, get stained, or have any signs of wear of the blade as time passes.
-The 2.2 milimeter thick blade is capable of doing anything that you coulf think of, and it has a staggering rating of 60-62 on the Rockwell hardness scale.
+The 2.2 millimeter thick blade is capable of doing anything that you could think of, and it has a staggering rating of 60-62 on the Rockwell hardness scale.
 Due to the ergonomic design of the blade, the knife will feel great while cutting, slicing, mincing, and copping with it, and your movements will feel easy and natural as well.
 In addition, the non-slip design and the soft grip of the handle assure that no unpleasant incidents will occur while using it and that you won’t get tired easily either.

 |Exceptional 60-62 rating on the Rockwell hardeness scale|